 ACT Health Promotion Grants Program

-- Improving physical activity outcomes
+- Helping to improve physical activity outcomes at a population level.

 - Smoking prevention, cessation or reduction

 - Supporting activities which reduce the harmful and hazardous consumption of alcohol